greencardamom/BooksAndWriters/README.md

 ### AWB source code

 The project of updating Wikipedia is essentially complete so these scripts are no longer needed.
-They provide a basis for similar projects ie. automatically replacing certain text within a <ref></ref> pair with new text, and/or replacing an external links with a new external link.
+They provide a basis for similar projects ie. automatically replacing certain text between ref and /ref pairs, and/or replacing external links with a new external link.
 This is a common task, in particular as websites go offline and need Wayback replacements and/or changing bare URLs to templates (such as migrating all the findagrave.org URLs to the {{findagrave}} template).